flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/truth-or-truth.md

 ---
 layout: chantier
-title: First date cards
+title: Truth or Truth
 started: 2022-05-15 23:48
 finished: 2025-01-19 19:45
-tags: list
+tags: list game
 description: |
-  Is a collection on 60 questions
+  Is a collection on 60 questions.
 ---

 <style>